 “I didn’t have much of a choice in being alone, trying to find sanctuary in my solitude felt like survival at first.
 Finding small moments of joy by walking outside or sitting on my balcony were my first steps and then it became a mission.
 I was determined to make the most of this time and break myself open to heal, and not just from the pain of the pandemic, but from everything built up over the years.
 It was time to face everything, all the hurt that I had shut away so I could keep bearing down on life.
 Now was the time – to either heal and grow or shut down and become a puddle and wash away.
 So I started doing the work, with therapy and holistic nutrition, plant medicine and spending even more time in nature where I could.
 I focused on what brought me happiness and tried to tune out the noise from outside (which often meant turning off the news and social media).
 Sometimes I had no idea what was going on in the outside world, as a way of protecting my bubble, and it was the best thing I could have done.”

 High on Life’s Wearable Art

-This specific collection also serves as the artist’s first wearable collection.
+This specific series also serves as the artist’s first wearable collection.
 The positive paintings were turned into t-shirts and scarves to cater as fashion and accessories.
 It allows one to take the positive message around with them when wearing it, rather than a piece being hung up inside.
 Possibly suggesting the idea that happiness should never be left at home?